-Interest rates are determined by the Federal government each spring for new loans being made in the upcoming award year, which runs from July 1 to the following June 30.
-Each loan will have a fixed interest rate for the life of the loan.
-Interest rates for new Direct Loans made on or after July 1, 2021, and before July 1, 2022 are 3.73% for Direct Subsidized and Direct Unsubsidized, and 6.28% for Direct Plus.
+Interest rates are determined by the Federal government each spring for new loans created for the upcoming award year, that runs from July 1 to the following June 30.
+Each loan has a fixed interest rate for the life of the loan.
+Interest rates for new Direct Loans made on or after July 1, 2023, and before July 1, 2024, are 5.50% for Direct Subsidized and Direct Unsubsidized, and 8.05% for Direct Plus.